-Arachnoid cysts is a disease that affects the central nervous system whereby the arachnoid membrane that surrounds the entire central nervous system (think spinal cord) does not develop properly.
+Arachnoid cyst is a disease affecting the central nervous system whereby the arachnoid membrane surrounding the entire central nervous system (think spinal cord) does not develop properly.

-Cysts (which are defined as small hollow balloon like structures that are filled with liquid secretions) are formed throughout various parts of the central nervous system which can cause a variety of symptoms depending upon their location.
+As a result, cysts (defined as small hollow balloon-like structures filled with liquid secretions) are formed throughout various parts of the central nervous system, which can cause multiple symptoms depending upon their location.

 Symptoms associated with arachnoid cysts in dogs.

 Symptoms of this disease will generally be defined by where the cyst is located within the central nervous system.
-In cases where the cyst is located along the spinal cord, patients will like exhibit symptom that will affect their movement leading to cases of:
+In cases where the cyst is located along the spinal cord, patients will like exhibit symptoms that will affect their movement leading to instances of:

-- Ataxia, loss of full control of their movement
+- Ataxia, loss of complete control of their movement,

-Whereas when the cyst is located with the brain (intercranial placement), patients will tend to suffer from symptoms such as:
+Whereas when the cyst is located within the brain (intracranial placement), patients will tend to suffer from symptoms such as:

 - Etc, etc…

 As noted before, because many dogs suffering from arachnoid cysts won’t suffer from any symptoms of their condition, it’s fair to say that many of these same animals will also go undiagnosed simply due to the expense of making a definitive diagnosis.